Professor: Jeanine Basinger

 Course offerings vary from year to year and not all courses are available in every year.
 With prior approval by the department chair, one history/theory course from another institution may be transferred to the Wesleyan major.
 The department does not offer group or individual tutorials other than senior thesis projects, but uncredited opportunities to work on individual senior films are available.
 Consult the chair of film studies for further details.
 The Film Studies Department does not offer credit for internships.

 Students may become involved in the Film Studies Department in ways other than class enrollment.
-Film studies runs the Wesleyan Cinema Archives and its majors run the Wesleyan Film Series.
+The College of Film houses the Wesleyan Cinema Archives.
+The Film Board (composed of Wesleyan students) runs the Wesleyan Film Series.

 - FILM301 The History of Spanish Cinema

-- FILM303 Falling Anvils and Flying Pigs: The History and Analysis of Animated Cimema
+- FILM303 The History and Analysis of Animated Cinema

 - FILM308 The Musical Film